Do you pay tax on equity release?

 Using equity release to protect your pension

-Another way of using equity release to reduce your tax liability is to use the money you release for day to day living costs, leaving the money saved in your pension pot untouched.
+Another way of using equity release to reduce your tax liability is to use the money you release for day-to-day living costs, leaving the money saved in your pension pot untouched.

-Equity release, inheritance tax implications and other considerations – Important to know
+Equity release, inheritance tax implications and other considerations – important to know

 If you are considering equity release as part of your estate or tax planning, it is important to seek advice from a qualified pension or estate planner who can review your personal situation and provide the best advice.

-Also keep in mind that although equity release is tax free, compound interest is added to the loan and will need to be paid from your estate when you die or move into long-term care.
+Also keep in mind that although equity release is tax-free, compound interest is added to the loan and will need to be paid from your estate when you die or move into long-term care.

 What should I do now?